H-0744

 Enforcement Authority

-Attorney general enforcement only.
-The attorney general may bring a civil action to recover civil penalties for violations.
+The Attorney General may bring a civil action to recover civil penalties for violations of this section.
 No private right of action is created.
-Enforcement is agency-initiated.
+Enforcement is agency-initiated by the Attorney General.

 Penalties

-Civil penalty of up to $25,000 per violation.
+Civil penalty of not to exceed $25,000 per violation.
 No private damages, injunctive relief, or attorney fees provisions.
-Penalties are recoverable only by the attorney general.
+Penalties are recoverable only by the Attorney General.

 Who Is Covered